dleiva29/UOC_Tipologia_Euroleague/README.md

 ## Description

 Extraction of the stats of players participating in the 2020-2021 season of the [Eurolliga](https://www.euroleague.net/).
-_Web scraping_ techniques have been used in Python lenaguage with _BeautifulSoup_ library.
+_Web scraping_ techniques have been used in Python lenguage with _BeautifulSoup_ library.

 ### Fitxers